-This tutorial demonstrates how to create and use your own public IP addresses, or custom IP addresses, on virtual machines (VMs) in Compute Engine on Google Cloud Platform (GCP).
+This tutorial demonstrates how to create and use your own public IP addresses, or custom IP addresses, on virtual machines (VMs) in Compute Engine on Google Cloud.
 This tutorial assumes that you have a provider-independent IP space that you can advertise by using your own routing equipment.
 It also assumes that you have some experience with Compute Engine.

 You might want to use custom IP addresses because: